About the Report

 Federal law requires that most bridges in the United States be regularly inspected by the state departments of transportation for functionality and structural condition.
 The states report this information—and much more—on each bridge under their jurisdiction to the U.S. Department of Transportation (U.S. DOT) for inclusion in the National Bridge Inventory (NBI).

-Unless indicated otherwise, all of the information available in ARTBA’s Bridge Report comes from the 2018 NBI and is collected and managed by the U.S. DOT’s Federal Highway Administration (FHWA).
+Unless indicated otherwise, all of the information available in ARTBA’s Bridge Report comes from the 2021 NBI and is collected and managed by the U.S. DOT’s Federal Highway Administration (FHWA).
 The information is updated at least once a year.
 As such, it is possible the status and condition on a particular bridge may have changed since the data were collected.
 For absolute surety on the current status and condition of a specific bridge, please contact the relevant state and/or local transportation department.
-The current NBI data was updated on March 14, 2019.
+The current NBI data was downloaded on Feb.
+1, 2023.

 The government classifies a bridge as “structurally deficient” if any one of the following bridge components are rated less than or equal to 4 (in poor or worse condition):